pH-7/GoodJsCode/readme.md

 ## Avoid “else-statement”

-Similar to what I mentioned concerning importance of writing portions of code that only do “**One Thing**”, you should also avoid using the _if-else statement_.
+Similar to what I mentioned concerning the importance of writing portions of code that only do “**One Thing**”, you should also avoid using the _if-else statement_.

 Too many times, we see code such as below with unnecessary and pointless `else` blocks.